Graduate Admissions FAQ

 We do not admit students who intend to complete only the MA degree.
 Our MA and PhD curriculums have been designed intentionally to be completed as a continuous program.
 However, on rare occasions, students may exit after the MA, or may not be recommended to continue to the PhD.

-Some students with other master’s level education may be required to complete our MA program, with certain requirements possibly exempted in exceptional cases if deemed appropriate by the respective Psychology graduate program stream, and by the College of Graduate Studies.
+Some students with Master’s level education from a different discipline may be required to complete our MA program, with certain requirements possibly exempted in exceptional cases if deemed appropriate by the respective Psychology graduate program stream, and by the College of Graduate Studies.

 How can I best prepare myself to apply?